filloBuccia/nvim-config-file/README.md

-# nvim-config-file
+# NVIM CONFIG FILE
-*NEOVIM SETUP*

-This is the config file for my nvim setup.
-I want to thank @stbuccia and @AnouarElKihal for their amazing setup from which I have taken some code.
+This is my nvim config file, I want to thank [@stbuccia](https://github.com/stbuccia) and [@AnouarElKihal](https://github.com/AnouarElKihal) for their amazing setup from which I have taken inspiration.

-I reccomend to watch the @NeuralNine's video about his setup because I have taken lots of instructions from it.
-I also suggest his video as a tutorial for beginners.
+A video of [@Neuralnine](https://github.com/NeuralNine) was the initial approach I took to nvim.